 Radiation therapy can give a big hand in the treatment of brain cancer, with high doses of precise radiation used to target cancer cells avoiding damage to neighboring areas.

-This is why doctors specializing in the field must have absolutely extraordinary skills and training, and this is where this "intensive training" comes into play.
+For this reason, doctors specializing in the sector must have absolutely extraordinary skills and training, and this is where this "intensive training" comes into play.

 Today doctors can train their skills in specific treatments on a life-size replica of the patient's skull and brain that will be operated thanks to 3D printing.

-"As radiotherapy becomes more and more customizable to the needs of the individual patient, the radiation distribution system becomes more complex and effective," you can read on the manufacturer's website.
+“As radiotherapy becomes increasingly customizable to the needs of the individual patient, the radiation distribution system becomes more complex and effective,” it can be read on the manufacturer's website.

-The patient "prototype" really offers excellent advances in therapies, because it not only constitutes a "dress rehearsal" of operation, but also the possibility of testing all changes and dosages of radiation in advance.
+The "prototype" patient offers truly excellent advances in therapies, because it does not constitute alone a “dress rehearsal” of operation, but also the possibility of testing all changes and radiation dosages in advance.